 - Environmental sustainability

 NJTPA has developed collaborative, standardized performance measures, targets and reporting for northern New Jersey aligned with these national goals.

 - The current targets were adopted during 2020 and 2021 by the NJTPA Board of Trustees.
 (Targets for transit safety and transit asset management measures are updated annually by NJ TRANSIT, but these updates do not need to be adopted by the NJTPA Board of Trustees.
 The initial targets for transit asset management measures were adopted by the Board in 2019; initial transit safety targets were adopted in 2020.)

 - FHWA maintains "dashboards" for the required reporting by state DOTs.
 The following pages contain information submitted by NJDOT (click on the "learn more..." links for more complete information):

 - Appendix B of Plan 2050 addresses the federal requirement (under 23 CFR § 450.324(f)(3–4)) for a system performance report that evaluates the condition and performance of the transportation system with respect to the performance targets.

 - Appendix M of the TIP addresses the federal requirement (under 23 CFR § 450.326(d)) to describe how the TIP is anticipated to help meet established state, regional and urbanized area performance measure targets.

 - Because the NJTPA region contains designated nonattainment and maintenance areas that overlap an urbanized area with a population above 1 million, regulations require that the NJTPA prepare a biennial CMAQ Performance Plan, covering the CMAQ traffic congestion and CMAQ emissions reduction performance measures.
-To date, two CMAQ Performance Plans have been prepared:
+To date, three CMAQ Performance Plans have been prepared: